marreapato/ML_Project_Taxi_Trip_Duration/README.md

 ## Evaluation Metrics

-The performance of the models is evaluated using metrics such as mean squared error (MSE), mean absolute error (MAE), and R-squared.
+The performance of the models is evaluated using the root mean squared error (RMSE)

 ## Getting Started